aurezza/line-bpm/README.md

 # BPMS
-TMJ BPMS using Questetra and LINE API.
+Node App using Questetra API and LINE API.

-#UNIT TESTING

-To run the test scripts
-npm run-script test